Delivering impactful learning isn’t easy, right?

 Preview the quizzes related to your topic and click the “Use This…” button once you’ve landed on one you like.
 If you’d rather build your quiz from the ground up, click “Create From Scratch”.

 Either way, you’ll reach the quiz editor.
-You can start by setting up your quiz’s cover screen.
+You can start building your interactive quiz by setting up your quiz cover.
 Click “Edit Cover” to add/change your quiz’s title, cover image, and description.

 Step 2: Add Questions or Import From a Question Library